D-band strain underestimates fibril strain for twisted collagen fibrils at low strains: Continuum theory for a cross-linked collagen fibril

 \subsection{D-band strain vs fibril strain}

 Our small-angle approximations in Eqns.~\ref{DbandStrain} and \ref{DbandvsFibril} are useful for comparing with experimental data.
 Even for collagen fibrils with relatively high surface twist, such as the $\psi_0(R)\approx 0.3$ observed in corneal fibrils, the small angle approximation applies since we expect that the twist-angle function monotonically decreases from the surface \cite{Cameron:2020, Leighton:2021}.
 In general, the full twist angle function $\psi_0(r)$ is unknown, and only the surface twist $\psi_0(R)$ and the volume-averaged twist $\langle \psi_0\rangle$ can be measured.
-Nevertheless, we can treat $\langle\psi_0^2\rangle$ as an adjustable parameter.
+Accordingly, we treat $\langle\psi_0^2\rangle$ as an adjustable parameter.

 Fig.~\ref{fig:dbandstrain}A shows how the volume-averaged twist angle decreases with D-band strain in the small-angle limit (Eqn.~\ref{DbandStrain}), for different values of $\langle\psi_0^2\rangle$.
 We also show experimental data from \cite{Bell:2018} (green crosses), which reported measurements of both D-band strain and corresponding changes in volume-averaged molecular tilt for strained corneal tissue.
 We find that our model fits the data with $\langle\psi_0^2\rangle\approx 0.01\mathrm{rad}^2$.
+Note however that the measured D-band strain may be an underestimate due to averaging over a broad distribution of fibril angles \cite{Bell:2018}.